milesmcc/ieql/README.md

 ### How can I use IEQL myself?

-To get started with IEQL, either use the reference Rust implementation or create your own based off of the [open standard]().
+To get started with IEQL, either use the reference Rust implementation or create your own based off of the [open specification]().

 ### Licensing